gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_010_runway_prompt.md

+# Scene 010

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 A refined international conference reception at Hôtel West End, Nice.
 The setting is a softly lit ballroom with chandeliers and round tables, elegantly decorated.
 Diverse delegates from around the world sit dressed in formal attire, some engaged in quiet conversations, others focused on a woman at the podium.

 Professor Florentine Fischer stands in formal evening wear, delivering a keynote speech.
 She is poised and articulate, projecting confidence.
 Her words are calm but profound.